tiggreen/map_reduce.py/README.md

-The below example shows how one can create a MapReduce job using our framework.
+The example below is a full implementation of a class the uses the framework to run a MapReduce job.
 This class finds the number of occurances of each word in all files.

 ```python